-Unit Course Content Class hours 1 Regulation of Metabolic Pathways : regulatory patterns of metabolic pathways; kinetics of regulatory and non-regulatory enzymes; conformational changes in regulatory enzymes; regulation by covalent modification.
-5 2 Carbohydrate synthesis: gluconeogenesis pathway and regulation.
+Unit Course Content Class hours 1 Regulation of Metabolic Pathways: regulatory patterns of metabolic pathways; kinetics 5 of regulatory and non-regulatory enzymes; conformational changes in regulatory enzymes; regulation by covalent modification.
+2 Carbohydrate synthesis: gluconeogenesis pathway and regulation.
 4 3 Metabolism of Lipids and Nucleotides, biosynthesis of fatty acids; role of cofactors in fatty acid biosynthesis; pathway to biosynthesis of mevalonate, squalene and sterols, biosynthesis of purines and pyrimidines; regulation of purine and pyrimidine biosynthesis 5 4 Biosynthesis of Amino Acids : the glutamate and ketoglutarate family; the aspartate and pyruvate families; the se rine-glycine family; aromatic amino acids.
 6 5 Photosynthesis: The Phototrophic Prokaryotes, The Purple Photosynthetic Bacteria, The Green Sulfur Bacteria (Chlorobiaceae), Cyanobacteria and their Chloroplasts, Efficiency of Photosynthesis, Photosynthetic Pigments, The Transfer of Energy from the Light Harvesting Pigments to the Reaction Center, The Structure of Photosynthetic Membranes in Bacteria.
-6 6 Inorganic Metabolism: Assimilation of Nitrate and Sulfate, Dissimilation of Nitrate and 5
+6 6 Inorganic Metabolism: Assimilation of Nitrate and Sulfate, Dissimilation of Nitrate and Sulfate, Nitrogen Fixation, Lithotrophy (aerobic chemolithotroph; hydrogen and CO oxidizers; ammonia, sulphur and ferrous ion oxidizers; facultative obligate chemolithotrophs) 5